ottoman91/ottoman91.github.io/_healthcare/koldokta.md

 author_profile: true

 ---
-*Streamlining the delivery of affordable healthcare via an interactive voice response based system in Sierra Leone* *This research was conducted while I was working as the Research and Developer lead at [iDT Labs](https://idtlabs.xyz).
+*Streamlining the delivery of affordable healthcare via an interactive voice response based system in Sierra Leone.*

+*This research was conducted while I was working as the Research and Developer lead at [iDT Labs](https://idtlabs.xyz).
 For further information about this project please email info@idtlabs.xyz*